Emasoft/SelectFileCLI/DOCS_DEV/PRECOMMIT_DEADLOCK_FIX.md

 git commit -m "Test commit"  # Should complete without hanging
 ```

-The fix has been tested and integrated into SEQUENTIAL_PRECOMMIT_SETUP 2.md documentation.
+The fix has been tested and integrated into SEQUENTIAL_PRECOMMIT_SETUP_v3.md documentation.